 "It gives me a better trip and taste and look and feel for Florida than I got in the forty-seven states I've actually been in body and tramped in boot."

-Nobody is doubting that Kennedy infiltrated the Ku Klux Klan, but in time honored journalistic tradition (see Walter Duranty, Dan Rather, Brian Williams and others) some people believe he may have embellished some of the details to help achieve his political objectives.
+Nobody is doubting that Kennedy infiltrated the Ku Klux Klan, but in time honored journalistic tradition, some people believe he may have embellished some of the details to help achieve his political objectives.

 He wanted to expose the KKK to as many people as possible with his writing, and use their own folklore against them.
 He succeeded in this.